• Core focus = estimating private market value for companies with simple futures and investing when their stock severely dislocates from that estimate

 • Unconstrained – invest wherever highest estimated return exists

-• No restrictions by company size, industry, geography, etc. - focus is solely on investing in the most undervalued opportunities
+• No restrictions by company size, industry, geography, etc.

 Investment Approach